-PB proposed an investigation which comprised the collection of shallow soil and groundwater samples from across the Site.
-In summary, the proposed investigation planned was:
+The PB SAQP proposed an investigation which comprised the collection of shallow soil and groundwater samples from across the Site.
+In summary, the proposed investigation planned included 86 soil sampling locations (C1-C86) and 2 groundwater sampling locations (existing well MW3 and new well MW4).